kuznetckiy/pioneer-doc-en/settings/logs.rst

 .. image:: /_static/images/log3.jpg
 	:align: center

-* Select the channel you need and  **add** it to the preview window.
+* Select the channel you need and  **Add** it to the preview window.
 * Customize data projection with checkboxes and plot color pallette.
 * Use right mouse button and mouse wheel for plot navigation and scale change.
 * To change time scale (horizontal), press and hold **Ctrl** and use mouse wheel.
-* To clear the preview window, select unnecessary channels and press **Delete** button.
+* To clear the preview window, select unnecessary channels and press **Remove** button.
 This will not erase the log, just remove plot image.